cmrigney/fast-xml2js/README.md

 # fast-xml2js

+**UPDATE: I'm no longer maintaining this project.
+If you would like to take it over or you know of a solid fork, please reach out!**

 In-place replacement for xml2js parseString.
 This is about 20x-30x faster and makes use of the rapidxml C++ library.

 ### Install